DENIED BOARDING – CANADIAN REGULATIONS

 Where the reason for the denial of boarding is within its control or required for safety – unless doing so would cause further delay – Alitalia will provide the following services and amenities to passengers waiting for alternate flights at no cost:

-- access to means of communication – Alitalia will provide reimbursement for the cost or direct access to make up to two telephone call.
+- access to means of communication – Alitalia will provide access to phone device or provide refund of costs for up to two telephone call.

 - reasonable quantities of food and drink in relation to the waiting time;